-All academic departments interested in offering a Summer Session course must complete a Course Proposal Form available on-line at http://ssims.ucsd.edu by November 16, 2010.
+All academic departments interested in offering a Summer Session course must complete a Course Proposal Form available on-line at http://ssims.ucsd.edu by November 20, 2012.
 A login and password from the Summer Session office is required for access.

-Only courses approved by the Committee on Educational Policy may be submitted and offered in Summer Session.
+Only courses approved by the Educational Policy Committee (EPC) may be submitted and offered in Summer Session.
 The Departmental Chair's or Program Dean's endorsement is required before the Summer Session Advisory Committee reviews all courses for final approval.
-Summer Session notifies departments whether their courses have been approved beginning January 6, 2011 and instructor appointment letters begin being sent out on February 14, 2011.
+Summer Session notifies departments which courses are approved beginning January 4, 2013 and faculty appointment letters are sent out from the Summer Session office beginning February 11, 2013.